 Adjustments to Return on Capital Employed.
-For purposes of calculating ROCE for a calendar year within the Performance Period, the following principles shall apply: if income or loss related to an asset is included in the numerator for any portion of the calendar year within the Performance Period, the related asset's capital employed shall be included in the denominator for the same portion of the calendar year within the Performance Period, the related asset's capital employed shall be excluded from the numerator for any portion of the calendar year within the Performance Period, the related asset's capital employed shall be excluded from the numerator for any portion of the calendar year within the Performance Period, the related asset's capital employed shall be excluded from the denominator for the same portion of the calendar year within the Performance Period (and vice versa).
+For purposes of calculating ROCE for a calendar year within the Performance Period, the following principles shall apply: if income or loss related to an asset is included in the numerator for any portion of the calendar year within the Performance Period, the related asset's capital employed shall be included in the denominator for the same portion of the calendar year within the Performance Period (and vice versa) and, similarly, if income or loss related to an asset is excluded from the numerator for any portion of the calendar year within the Performance Period, the related asset's capital employed shall be excluded from the denominator for the same portion of the calendar year within the Performance Period (and vice versa).
 The following adjustment provisions shall be made in determining ROCE: